Engin-Boot/pong-stage/README.md

 Think about the problem in stages.
 Each stage is in its individual folder.

 Open each stage after finishing the earlier one.
-If you open all at once, you will spoil the surprise!
+If you open all at once, you will spoil the suspense!

 Stage 0: The Essentials

-Stage 1: Additional Feature
+Stage 1: Add Feature

 Stage 2: Expanding user-base